pimcore/customer-data-framework/doc/30_Personalization.md

 This condition can check how often the tracked segment is tracked in the Targeting Storage.
 It always uses the segment stored by the `Segment Tracked` trigger.

+Optionally the condition can be restricted to certain segments by adding segments to the list.

 ![Tracked Segments Count](./img/track-segment-count.jpg)

 ## Condition `[Targeting] Check Weight of Assigned Target Group`
 This condition can check how often the target group is assigned to the current user in the Targeting Storage (weight).
 It always uses the target group stored by the `Assigned Target Group` trigger.

+Optionally the condition can be restricted to certain target groups by selecting them in the list.

 ![Check Weight of Assigned Target Group](./img/check-weight-assigned-target-group.jpg)